SimonTrux/dotfiles/README.md

 ### On which platform ?

-Crafted on Fedora 40, tested on :
+Crafted on Fedora 41, tested on :

-- fedora 40         (workstation / podman container)
+- fedora 41 (workstation / podman container)
 - alpine 3.20 (podman container)
 - ubuntu 24.04.1 (podman container and wsl)
 - debian 12 (podman container)
-- KO Rhel / Rocky / Alma => No dnf source for fzf bad and zoxide.
+- KO Rhel / Rocky / Alma => No dnf source for fzf bat and zoxide.

 ## Intall